 Express Parcel - Australia Post - $8.32

-Delivery time estimate 1-3 business days - ORDERS $150+ FREE
+Delivery estimate 1-3 business days - Orders $150+ Free Express

 INCLUDES: 1 x Dog Clicker (colours sent randomly)

 Clicker Training for Dogs

 Clicker-training is fun and effective, and fast becoming the preferred method of training dogs.

 Clicker training is a simple and effective method of training based on a positive reinforcement reward system.
 The clicker itself is a simple plastic box with a metal tongue.
 When compressed, it emits a double 'click' sound.
 The clicker is used to reward a specific behaviour and works on your dog’s willingness to want to please you and earn his prize.